 NCR throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel as specified in TS 38.106 annex B.1.5.
 Conducted requirement is defined at antenna connector of NCR type 1-C, or at TAB connector of NCR type 1-H.

 The wanted and the interfering signal coupled to the NCR type 1-C antenna connector or BS type 1-H TAB connector are specified in table 6.16.5-1 and the frequency offset between the wanted and interfering signal in table 6.16.5-2.
-The reference measurement channel for the wanted signal is identified in table 7.2.5-1, 7.2.5-2 and 7.2.5-3 for each channel bandwidth in any operating band are specified in annex A.1.
-The characteristics of the interfering signal is further specified in annex E.
+The reference measurement channel for the wanted signal is identified in table 6.14.2-1 for each channel bandwidth in any operating band.
+The characteristics of the interfering signal are further specified in annex E in TS 38.141-1 [7].

 The ACS requirement is applicable outside the repeater RF bandwidth.
 The interfering signal offset is defined relative to the repeater RF bandwidth edges.